 The following are additional configuration tasks to perform after you install ArcGIS Data Store and create a data store:

-- If you are using your data store in a production system, back up the data store to a shared location.
+- If you are using ArcGIS Data Store in a production system, back up the data store to a shared location.

 - If you have not done so already, configure the portal's hosting server.

-- If you want your data store to be highly available, configure an additional machine.
+- If you require any of the data stores to be highly available or scalable, configure additional machines.

 - If your organization requires the administrator to set the passwords for databases your organization uses, change the relational data store passwords.

 Define a backup location

 The data you keep in your data stores is likely important to your organization.
 As such, you should create backups of it.

-ArcGIS Data Store automatically generates backup files for relational data stores.
-The default location for the relational data store backup files is on the same machine as ArcGIS Data Store.
-Manually move these files to a different machine to secure them in the event of a data store failure, or set up a shared network location and configure the relational data store to write the backup files to that location.
+ArcGIS Data Store automatically generates backup files for data stores.
+The default location for the relational data store and tile cache data store (primary-standby mode) backup files is on the same machine as ArcGIS Data Store.
+Manually move these files to a different machine to secure them in the event of a data store failure, or set up a shared network location and configure ArcGIS Data Store to write the backup files to that location.

-There is no default backup location for spatiotemporal big data store or tile cache data store content.
-You must register a backup location on a shared network directory or in the cloud before backups can be created for these data stores.
+There is no default backup location for the other data store types implemented through ArcGIS Data Store.
+You must register a backup location on a shared network directory or in a cloud storage location before backups can be created for these data stores.